-Ask a Lawyer: How to get paid and enforce contracts
+Ask a Lawyer: How to Enforce Contracts and Get Invoices Paid

-For many businesses, Covid-19 has added pressure and complexity to usually simple, guaranteed transactions, but in this article we lean on the professional advice of a lawyer to help navigate tricky contracts...
+In this article we lean on the professional advice of a lawyer to help navigate tricky contracts.

 Getting Paid and Enforcing Contracts